48 Comments

 Expand full comment

-I honestly think that both Fleischer and Naftali are both streets of most hasbara at the moment.
+I honestly think that both Fleischer and Naftali are both streets ahead of most hasbara at the moment.
 Hananya Naftali is a Christian, which in some ways is worse than nothing, but in other ways better.
 From what I understand, Fleischer is a sincere Jew, though he is not always sincere in public forums.

 Expand full comment